UNEP Releases Communication on Kazakhstan About Methane; a First

 It took a request by Eye on Global Transparency using the UNEP Access to Information Policy to pry the report loose.

-Although UNEP has contacted countries about several hundred of emissions, it does not routinely release those communications.
+Although UNEP has contacted countries about several hundred emissions, it does not routinely release those communications.

 The UNEP project is known as MARS, the acronym for the Methane Alert and Response System (MARS), run by the International Methane Emissions Observatory (IMEO) at UNEP.
 IMEO officials have stressed that transparency and engagement with emitters are key elements of their strategy.